gvwilson/thirdbit/_posts/2020/01/2020-01-13-quiet-doors.md

 I didn't call every week,
 but I figure I probably talked to my mum four Sundays out of five—say, 1600 times or more over forty years.
-I didn't call last night because there was no one there to answer any more.*
+I didn't call last night because there was no one there to answer any more.
+I haven't taken the number off my phone, though;
+I don't think I know how to do that...*